schlagmichdoch/PairDrop/docs/faq.md

 Naturally, if traffic needs to be routed through the turn server because your devices are behind different NATs, transfer speed decreases.

-As the public TURN server used is not super fast, you can easily [specify to use your own TURN server](https://github.com/schlagmichdoch/PairDrop/blob/master/docs/host-your-own.md#specify-stunturn-servers) if you host your own instance.

-Alternatively, you can open a hotspot on one of your devices to bridge the connection which makes transfers much faster as no TURN server is needed.
+You can open a hotspot on one of your devices to bridge the connection which omits the need of the TURN server.

 - [How to open a hotspot on Windows](https://support.microsoft.com/en-us/windows/use-your-windows-pc-as-a-mobile-hotspot-c89b0fad-72d5-41e8-f7ea-406ad9036b85#WindowsVersion=Windows_11)
 - [How to open a hotspot on Mac](https://support.apple.com/guide/mac-help/share-internet-connection-mac-network-users-mchlp1540/mac)